qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 It will correspond to a temporary filepath in case the user has not entered any output filename.

-When you declare an output, SEXTANTE will try to add it to QGIS once the algorithm is finished.
+When you declare an output, the algorithm will try to add it to QGIS once it is finished.
 That is the reason why, although the ``runalg()`` method does not load the layers it produces, the final TWI layer will be loaded, since it is saved to the file entered by the user, which is the value of the corresponding output.